-- (a) a financial services business supervised by the Commission, or - (b) a business which is carried on from - - (i) a country or territory listed in Appendix C to the Handbook and which would, if it were carried on in the Bailiwick, be a financial services business, or - (ii) the United Kingdom, the Bailiwick of Jersey, the Bailiwick of Guernsey or the Isle of Man by a lawyer or an accountant,
+- (a) a financial services business supervised by the Commission, or - (b) a business which is carried on from - and, in either case, is a business -

-- (A) which may only be carried on in that country or territory by a person regulated for that purpose under the law of that country or territory, - (B) the conduct of which is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on
+(i) a country or territory listed in Appendix C to the Handbook and which would, if it were carried on in the Bailiwick, be a financial services business, or

-Money Laundering in respect of such a business, and
+(ii) the United Kingdom, the Bailiwick of Jersey, the Bailiwick ofGuernsey or the Isle of Man by a lawyer or an accountant,

-(C) the conduct of which is supervised for compliance with the requirements referred to in subparagraph (B), by the Commission or an overseas regulatory authority,
+- (A) which may only be carried on in that country or territory by a person regulated for that purpose under the law of that country or territory, - (B) the conduct of which is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on Money Laundering in respect of such a business, and - (C) the conduct of which is supervised for compliance with the requirements referred to in subparagraph (B), by the Commission or an overseas regulatory authority, e No. XIII of 1994 as amended by No. XVII and XXI of 2002, No. XVI of 2003 and [No of 2007 and Guernsey S.I.
+No. of 2007.]